ipfabric/docs/docs/Getting_Started/Platform_First_Steps/01-deployment.md

 ## Deploying a Virtual Machine on Microsoft Azure

-1. Log into the Microsoft Azure portal and create a resource group
+1. Log in to the Microsoft Azure portal and create a resource group

    In the [Microsoft Azure documentation](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#what-is-a-resource-group), a **resource group** is defined as: